hybridsjs/hybrids/README.md

 #### Styling <!-- omit in toc -->

-In the browser, which doesn't support Shadow DOM, ShadyCSS is used to create scoped CSS.
+In the browser, which does not support Shadow DOM, ShadyCSS is used to create scoped CSS.
 This process requires moving out `<style>` element from the template and put it into the head of the document.
 It is done once and before expressions are calculated, so expressions inside style element are not processed correctly.

 Expressions inside of the `<style>` element are only supported in native implementation of Shadow DOM.
 However, creating dynamic styles in the environment, which supports Shadow DOM can be inefficient (styles are not shared between elements instances).